-Bargain hunter scores 700-year-old Medieval Times document
+Bargain hunter scores 700-year-old medieval times document

 The page purchased by Sideri is of particular interest to scholars.

-It’s a treasure both because of its age and condition, which is far better than the other page in the Colby collection, said Megan Cook, Davis’ former professor, who teaches medieval literature at Colby.
+It’s a treasure both because of its age and condition, which is far better than the other page in the Colby collection, said Megan Cook, Sideri’s former professor, who teaches medieval literature at Colby.

 The parchment is worth upward of $10,000, according to Davis.
 But Sideri said he has no intention of selling it.